aatmmr/piranha-core-mysql/README.md

     options.UseMySql("server=localhost;port=3306;database=piranha-mysql;uid=root;password=password"));
 ```

 That's it if no error was thrown.
-Priranha will create the database tables in the  MySQL database instead of the default SQLite database.
+Piranha will create the database tables in the  MySQL database instead of the default SQLite database.

-In order to check if it worked call
+In order to check if it worked, call

 ```bash
 dotnet run
 ```

-and visit the site on the default `localhost:5000`.
+and visit the site using the default url `localhost:5000` or the one you might have set.

 ## Helpful and Related Sources:

 - https://medium.com/@balramchavan/setup-entity-framework-core-for-mysql-in-asp-net-core-2-5b40a5a3af94
 - https://damienbod.com/2016/08/26/asp-net-core-1-0-with-mysql-and-entity-framework-core/